Under Joe Biden, US cools relations with Saudi crown prince

-Category: World Hits: 2US President Joe Biden’s decision to deliver on his promise to release a CIA report on the killing of Saudi journalist Jamal Khashoggi comes as no surprise to foreign policy experts.
+Category: World Hits: 4US President Joe Biden’s decision to deliver on his promise to release a CIA report on the killing of Saudi journalist Jamal Khashoggi comes as no surprise to foreign policy experts.
 What has raised eyebrows, however, is his administration’s pointed sidelining of Crown Prince Mohammed bin Salman, marking an end to the Saudi heir’s privileged position under the Trump administration and one of Washington’s cozier relationships in the region.

 Read more https://www.france24.com/en/middle-east/20210225-under-joe-biden-us-cools-relations-with-saudi-crown-prince